JasonL111/Delper/README.md

 ## Instalation
 1. Download the released exe file.
 2. Download FFmpeg
-3. Add the D_Helper.exe's path into your PATH environment variable.
+3. Add the Delper.exe's path into your PATH environment variable.
 4. Then you can use it.

 ## Usage